 Crisis Chronicles Press is thrilled to present a new masterwork by the legendary Alex Gildzen, inspired by his rich experiences in three Ohio cities: Elyria, Cleveland and Kent.
 Ohio Triangle is 75 pages, perfect bound, featuring many of his best poems and a handful of color photographs.
-Officially published on 25 April 2015 to celebrate National Poetry Month and Gildzen's 72nd birthday, Ohio Triangle is now available for $10.99 from Crisis Chronicles Press, 3431 George Avenue, Ohio 44134 USA.
+Adrian Manning calls Gildzen "a damn fine poet" and Jonathan Williams says "His eye is charming and acute."
+Officially published on 25 April 2015 to celebrate National Poetry Month and Gildzen's 72nd birthday, Ohio Triangle is now available for $10.99 from Crisis Chronicles Press, 3431 George Avenue, Parma, Ohio 44134 USA.
 ISBN: 9781940996196.

 Love for Ohio Triangle:

 "Alex Gildzen rushes to the heart with the clearest of memories, tacking them to our own with perfectly wrought images from his own life and calling out real people from the shadows of the past.
 His work glows with the power of a master poet.
 There is not one word in this book that doesn't ring true.
 Be glad.
 You can share a remarkable vision in this book that echoes through time every time Gildzen fixes his focus on his Ohio Triangle."